-At the start, the poem, which can be read in full here, quotes two lines from Latin language, which forms the epigraph to the poem, These lines of the epigraph are a quotation from Hercules Furens (line 1138) composed by Luscious the Younger Senenca (c.
+At the start, the poem, which can be read in full here, quotes two lines from the Latin language, which forms the epigraph of the poem, These lines of the epigraph are a quotation from Hercules Furens (line 1138) composed by Lucious the Younger Seneca (c.
 5 B.C. – A.D.
 65).
 The Latin quotation states that awakening from a spell of madness Hercules asks, “What place is this, what land, what quarter of the globe?”

 The second stanza of six-seven lines is associated with the dejection of Pericles with everything in the past giving birth to the sinister sense of death in the mind and soul of the father about his daughter.
 Everything made him think of the death of his wife and daughter.

 Stanzas Three and Four

 A breath of pine, and the woodsong fog

 Whispers and small laughter between leaves and hurrying feet